jnoss/pcb-checklist/README.md

 labelling, mechanical

+- [ ] no silkscreen legend text over vias (if vias not solder masked) or holes
+- [ ] Soldermask does or does not cover vias (consistently tented or not)
 - [ ] all legend text reads in one or two directions
 - [ ] components labeled left-right, top-bottom
 - [ ] Switches, jumpers or LEDs are labeled with their functions.